-Our executive officers and directors currently control approximately 38% of the common stock of the Company inclusive of vested options; David H. Clarke, a major investor in our last three offerings and a consultant to the Company, and certain entities that he controls holds 23% of the Company inclusive of convertible Series B preferred stock and warrants; and Checkmate Capital and its affiliates, one of our former debt holders and lead investors in the Series B round, control approximately 12% of the Company inclusive of convertible Series B preferred stock and warrants.
-The Company has employee options, stock warrants, preferred stock and convertible notes that could result in further dilution.
-We may conduct funding rounds in the future, much of which may utilize our common stock.
+Our executive officers and directors currently control approximately 26% of the common stock of the Company inclusive of vested options; David H. Clarke, a major investor in our last three offerings and a consultant to the Company, and certain entities that he controls holds 16.5% of the Company; and Checkmate Capital and its affiliates, one of our former debt holders and lead investors in the Series B round, control approximately 7% of the Company.
+The Company has employee options that could result in further dilution.
+We may conduct funding rounds in the future which may utilize our common stock or preferred stock.
 In this regard, management, prior investors and future investors may control a significantly large amount of equity, and as a result, these stockholders acting together will be able to influence many matters requiring stockholder approval including the election of directors and other significant corporate transactions.
 This concentration of ownership may have the effect of delaying, preventing or deterring a change in control, and could deprive our stockholders of an opportunity to receive a premium for their shares of common stock as part of a sale of our company and may affect the market price of our stock.